-This section will deal with the criminal law doctrines which apply to all criminal cases.
+This section covers the criminal law doctrines which apply to all criminal cases.
 These are miscellaneous broad principles which may apply regardless of the crime at issue.

-The first section will deal with the issue of causation.
+Our first section deals with the issue of causation.
 As a general broad principle, causation must be demonstrated to show that a criminal offence has taken place.
 Proving causation involves showing that there is a sufficiently connected causal relationship between the conduct of the defendant and the prohibited consequences which occurred.
 In criminal law, the test for causation is divided into factual and legal causation – each of these elements will be dealt with in turn below.

 The second and third sections deal with the doctrine of transferred malice and the thin-skull rule.
 These rules have largely been applied in the context of homicide and offences against the person.
 Whilst the thin-skull rule is largely confined to those offences, the principle of transferred malice is applicable more widely within the criminal law to crimes such as property offences